tysongreenan/STM_Tunneling_Animation/README.md

 1. **Adjust Tip Distance**: Use the slider to move the STM tip closer or farther from the surface
 2. **Control Voltage**: Modify the applied voltage to see its effect on tunneling
 3. **Watch Tunneling**: Observe electron particles tunneling when the tip is close enough (< 3nm)
+4. **Mathematical Models**: Select different equation types (exponential, power law, Gaussian, custom)
+5. **Parameter Tuning**: Adjust equation parameters to see their effect on the tunneling curve
+6. **Mathematical Visualization**: View live plots of current vs distance with mathematical properties
-4. **Learn**: Click "Show Info" to access educational content about STM
+7. **Learn**: Click "Show Info" to access educational content about STM and mathematical models

 ## Key Concepts